Amazon Challenged With Paytm’s $1 Billion Push

-Amazon is facing a huge challenge in India that may potentially hinder its growth in the Indian e-commerce market.
-Amazon has already invested billions of dollars in India because the country’s e-commerce keeps growing exponentially.
+Amazon is facing a massive challenge in India that may hinder its growth in the Indian eCommerce market.
+Amazon has already invested billions of dollars in India because eCommerce keeps growing exponentially.

 The Reliance Retail Challenge

 Reliance Retail went after Amazon in a big way several months ago.
 The largest retailer in India has launched a hybrid app to try and dominate the grocery market in the country, adding to its already massive footprint in the Indian retail market.
 Reliance Retail collaborates with most lifestyle and fashion brands, to which its flagship subsidiaries, Reliance Brands and Reliance Trends, hold the right.

 Reliance Retail pulled out brands from rivals by stopping inventory supplying to third parties to create exclusivity on its own hybrid marketplace.
 This move by the local retail behemoth poses a massive threat to Amazon when the American retailer is already facing regulatory challenges from India’s foreign direct investment laws.
 Amazon had to pull thousands of products from its shelves last year to abide by the new Indian regulations for foreign platforms selling goods in the country.

 This regulatory pressure, combined with Mukesh Ambani’s company, is perhaps why Amazon has taken a step back when it comes to investing in India this year.
 Amazon invested only a third of its 2018 funding in India in 2019, which marks the first time the retail giant has dropped its investment in the Indian eCommerce market since it set up shop in 2012.
 But this isn’t everything that challenges Amazon’s growth in India.
 Paytm is also a big player that Amazon needs to outperform.